Abdul-Awul-Arman/Learning-in-workspace/JavaScript/README.md

 With this function setup, if you want to use the default number of scoops but change the toppings, you'd have to call your function a little...oddly: createSundae([undefined, ['Hot Fudge', 'Sprinkles', 'Caramel']]);
 Since arrays are positionally based, we have to pass undefined to "skip" over the first argument (and accept the default) to get to the second argument.

+#es6 builtins

+#symbol --A symbol is a unique and immutable data type that is often used to identify object properties.